 A delegate of the former Commonwealth Minister for Environment determined in November 2021 that the project (EPBC 2021/9053) required assessment under the EPBC Act through an Environmental Impact Statement (EIS) due to the potential for significant impacts to:

 The Department of Climate Change, Energy, the Environment and Water (DCCEEW) is responsible for administering the EIS process on behalf of the Minister.
 DCCEEW developed EIS Guidelines for the preparation of a draft EIS which included guidance on the extent of studies and investigations required to adequately assess the impacts of the project.
-The EIS has been prepared in accordance with the EIS Guidelines.
+The draft EIS was prepared in accordance with the EIS Guidelines.

-A combined draft Commonwealth EIS under the EPBC Act and Victorian Environmental Effects Statement under the Environment Effects Act 1978 has been prepared through a coordinated process, resulting in the combined EIS/EES now on exhibition
+A combined draft Commonwealth EIS under the EPBC Act and Victorian Environmental Effects Statement under the Environment Effects Act 1978 was prepared through a coordinated process and published for comment on the Marinus Link website (marinuslink.com.au) from 31 May 2024 to 12 July 2024.
+During this time, submitters were invited to read and make submissions on the draft EIS under section 103(1)(c) of the EPBC Act.

 Victorian approvals